 Huntersville real estate is some of the most expensive in North Carolina, although Huntersville house values don't compare to the most expensive real estate in the U.S.

-Huntersville is a decidedly white-collar town, with fully 89.51% of the workforce employed in white-collar jobs, well above the national average.
+Huntersville is a decidedly white-collar town, with fully 89.89% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Huntersville is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Huntersville who work in management occupations (17.81%), sales jobs (15.70%), and office and administrative support (9.51%).
+There are especially a lot of people living in Huntersville who work in management occupations (17.47%), sales jobs (13.45%), and business and financial occupations (12.36%).

 Also of interest is that Huntersville has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.32% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.89% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Huntersville is a somewhat ethnically-diverse town.
+Huntersville is a very ethnically-diverse town.
 The people who call Huntersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huntersville include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Huntersville include German, English, Irish, Italian, and Polish.

 The most common language spoken in Huntersville is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Korean.